cbarcan/Brainnest_training/README.md

-# Brainnest_training

-Here you can see all my Brainnest Frondend Developent training exercises.
+# Week 1 - HTML

+In this folder you can find the solutions to week's one exercises.
+There are just some basic pages using only HTML.